cfpb/hypopg-el6-rpm/README.md

          Index Cond: (id = 1000)
         (2 rows)

-    At this point, if there was an inde on the 'id' column, Postgresql would take advantage of it.
+    At this point, if there was an index on the 'id' column, Postgresql would take advantage of it.

 ## Known issues